StatelessStudio/ts-mailgun/README.md

 ### Get List

 Get your mailing list for administration or for bulk sending.
-You can also filter and map your users before passing to `send()`.
+You can also filter and map your users befts mailgunore passing to `send()`.

 #### getList()